 As you enter from under the cool green outdoor canopy, the warm ruby glass of the front interior doors beckons the traveler to step back in time.
 This same glass casts a cozy glow over the entire foyer, including the hand-crafted solid black walnut staircase, the exquisite wood floor of red oak and mahogany, and the original plaster crown molding.

 After signing the guest register and given literature about all the variety of activities that abound in this Vacationland on the shores of Lake Erie, we invite you to step into the restored Irish Victorian parlor.
 Victorian colors were very bold; consequently, we have a very vivid green parlor!
 Perched all about the 1880 vintage pump organ, which is completely restored, is our collection of Irish Santas.
 This graceful instrument is also carved of walnut and its sound is magnificent.
 If you "tickle the ivories", we encourage you to play, but don't be surprised if you draw a crowd; we all love a good recital!
+In fact, this room was Sarah's music room as she was a graduate of the Oberlin School of Music in the 1880's (now Oberlin College)--quite an accomplishment for a young lady at that time.

 We're so grateful to have the original burled wood pocket doors throughout the common areas.
 Their massiveness balances the high ceilings and complements the two hand-crafted solid black walnut fireplace mantels, one in the Irish parlor and the other in the dining room.